honeycombio/refinery/config.md

 ## Buffer Sizes

-`BufferSizes` `BufferSizes` contains the settings that are relevant to the sizes of communications buffers.
+`BufferSizes` contains the settings that are relevant to the sizes of communications buffers.

 ### `UpstreamBufferSize`